How to solve "Unplanned Leave Error"

 Your employee should now be able to submit a request for backdated and short notice leave.

 We hope this explanation clarifies the matter.
-If you require additional assistance, do not hesitate to contact our team.
+If you require additional assistance, do not hesitate to contact our support team.

 Was this article helpful?